-- 3. Is fear something you need to consider when trying to work towards a resolution?
-Are you - comfortable working with and speaking to school staff?
-Is retribution a concern?
-Are school staff members comfortable speaking with you?
+- a.
+Is fear something you need to consider when trying to work towards a resolution? - b.
+Are you comfortable working with and speaking to school staff? - c.
+Is retribution a concern? - d.
+Are school staff members comfortable speaking with you? - e.
 Do you have a support person to help you through this? - 4.
-Are you confused with school and school division policies?
-Do you know where to find them?
-Do you need help sorting through them?
+Confusion - a.
+Are you confused with school and school division policies? - b.
+Do you know where to find the policies? - c.
+Do you need help sorting through policies?